 AVM (Arteriovenous Malformation) Ruptured

 Yeah.
-So this is this is pretty cool.
-So they basically informed me that it was caused by an AVM (Arteriovenous Malformation) they informed me my wife up.
-And obviously you know what that is, but for anyone out there that doesn’t it’s arterial venous malformation, which is a cluster of blood vessels.
+So this is pretty cool.
+So they basically informed me that it was caused by an AVM (Arteriovenous Malformation) they informed me my wife was up.
+And obviously, you know what that is, but for anyone out there that doesn’t it’s arterial venous malformation, which is a cluster of blood vessels.
 It’s a birth defect and I never knew it.
 I was a ticking time bomb from the day I was born.
-And boom, that night, it was it was time to erupt.
+And boom, that night, it was time to erupt.